typings/api/README.md

 ## Development

-Requires Redis and Postgres.
+Requires Postgres.
 Run all migration scripts to get started.

 ```sh
 # Clone and install dependencies.